 Programs are designed to be completed in four years.
-Attaining the Bachelor of Religious

-Education degree requires completion of the General Education Curriculum (BRE, 45 hours), the Bible/Theology major, one additional major, and electives.
-A minor plus 14 elective hours from Professional Studies courses may be substituted for the additional major.
-Attaining the Bachelor of Science degree requires completion of the General Education Curriculum (BS, 48 hours), the Bible/Theology major, one additional major, and electives.
-A minor plus 14 elective hours from Professional Studies courses may be substituted for the additional major.
+Attaining the Bachelor of Religious Education degree requires completion of the General Education Requirements (46 hours), the Bible/Theology Major, one additional major, and electives.
+Attaining the Bachelor of Science degree requires completion of the General Education Requirements (49 hours), the Bible/Theology Major, one additional major, and electives.